 - Collie Eye Anomaly: This is an inherited disease seen in this breed.
-It usually is mild in border collies and impairs the vision.
+It impairs the vision but is usually mild in border collies.
 Breeders can screen for this.

 Diet and Nutrition

-A border collie will need two meals a day of 3/4 to 1 cups of dry dog food, depending on the dog's size and activity level.
+A border collie will need two meals a day of .75 to 1 cup of dry dog food each time, depending on the dog's size and activity level.
 Be sure to provide fresh, clean water.

-Your dog's nutritional needs will change throughout his lifespan.
-If you note that your dog is putting on weight, you should discuss this with your veterinarian to develop a plan of action.
-You may need to change the feeding schedule, type of food, or amount of food.
-You should also consider whether you are providing enough daily exercise for this naturally highly active dog.
+Your dog's nutritional needs will change throughout its lifespan.
+If you note that your dog is putting on weight, discuss this with your veterinarian to develop a plan of action.
+You may need to change the feeding schedule, type, or amount of food.
+You should also consider whether you are providing enough daily exercise for this naturally tireless dog.

 More Dog Breeds and Further Research

 If you think the border collie is the right dog for you, make sure you do more research on the breed before you get one.
-Talk to veterinarians and other pet professionals.
-Ask for input from other border collie owners, responsible breeders, and rescue organizations.
+Talk to veterinarians and other pet professionals, and ask for input from other border collie owners, responsible breeders, and rescue organizations.

 If you’re interested in similar breeds, look into these to compare the pros and cons.